osamayusufhassan/Osama-Yusuf-Hassan-Data-Science-Portfolio/README.md

 •	Achieved an R-2 score =0.945 as a measure of goodness of fit of the model.
 <br />
 ## [Project 4: Home Price Predictor](https://github.com/osamayusufhassan/Decision_tree_regressor_price_predictor)
-• Developed an algortihm to predict home prices via Decision Tree Regressor.<br />
+• Developed an algorithm to predict home prices via Decision Tree Regressor.<br />
 • Performed model validation and handled overfitting vs underfitting to minimize mean absolute error..<br />
 <br />